wp-plugins/skype-online-status/readme.txt

 = Bugs =

-Please report anything you find on [WordPress Support &raquo; Skype Online Status](http://wordpress.org/tags/skype-online-status "WordPress Support &raquo; Skype Online Status")
+Please report anything you find on [WordPress Support &raquo; Skype Online Status http://wordpress.org/tags/skype-online-status "WordPress Support &raquo; Skype Online Status")

 When reporting bugs, please describe as carefully as possible and provide information like the version number of the plugin, WordPress and - if relevant - server security settings, PHP and MySQL version.
 Provide as much related info as you can, so we can reproduce the error...
 And fix it :)